i-on-project/core/docs/access_control/Http_Exchanges.md

 All there is to do is make a simple PUT request to the endpoint with the token.

 ## Revoke Endpoint Request
-PUT /revokeToken
+POST /revokeToken
-Authorization: Bearer (token)
+Authorization: Bearer xcL...
+Content-Type: application/x-www-form-urlencoded

+Body:
+token=xcL...

+The body of the request repeats the information in this phase as preparation for the next stage of the access manager where there is client authentication.

 ## Revoke Endpoint Response

 200 Ok
 Content-Type: application/json

-Body:
+In case an invalid token to revoke is presented, the response message will still be 200 OK.
+[RFC 7009]

+The only situation that is not specified by the RFC is when the body doesn't contain the key "token", in that case an error message of the following type is received:
+200 OK
 {
-    result: "Token revoked"
+    "result":"No token specified."
 }

-The error messages are the same messages already defined in the general requests section.
-Example, trying to revoke an unexistent token would result in a 401 Unauthorized.